2022 FIFA World Cup: How to stream every soccer game

 Budget option for streaming Fox Sports: Sling TV (Blue tier), $40 per month

-While you wait for the USA vs. Wales game to kick off, you should know this: Amazon, Walmart and Best Buy are holding massive early Black Friday sales today, with all sorts of incredible deals on sports watching essentials and the most popular gifts of 2022.
-Now's the perfect time to upgrade to a new 65-inch 4K Roku TV ($228), or pick up a new Apple TV 4K streaming device ($100) to watch future games.
+During the commercial breaks while you watch the Team USA vs. Wales game, you should know this: Amazon, Walmart and Best Buy are holding massive early Black Friday sales today, with all sorts of incredible deals on sports watching essentials and the most popular gifts of 2022.
+Now's the perfect time to upgrade to a new 65-inch 4K Roku TV ($228), or pick up a new Apple TV 4K streaming device ($100) to watch future soccer games.
+Because who doesn't love a little online shopping during half-time.

+Plus, if soccer isn't the only thing you like to play, Walmart just released a Walmart+ exclusive PlayStation 5 restock.
+Walmart has quantities of the God of War Ragnarok bundle in stock for Walmart+ members.
+Like, right this very moment.

-Here are just a few of the must-see early Black Friday deals you can get right now:
+Here are a few more must-see early Black Friday deals you can get right now:

 - Walmart deal: Second generation Apple AirPods Pro (2022), $200 (reduced from $250)